NR-SkaterBoy/LinuxSystemUpdater/README.md

 **What is it?**<br>

-*You can update your system with it moreover it can save you time*
+*You can update your system with it moreover it can save your time*

 **What the command does?**<br>